teholm/aws-well-architected-labs/Reliability/200_Testing_Backup_and_Restore_of_Data/Lab_Guide.md

 ![restore-job-notification](Images/restore-job-notification.png)

-18. Once it is established that the restore was successful, it is time to delete the new resource that was created to prevent unnecessary spend.
-This process is also automated using AWS Lambda.
+18. Once it is established that the restore was successful, it would be time to delete the new resource that was created to prevent unnecessary spend, however this process was automated using AWS Lambda.
 19. Monitor your email to see if you have received a **Restore Test Status** notification confirming the deletion of the newly created resource.
 Check the EC2 Console to verify that the new EBS Volume has been deleted - <https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Volumes:sort=size>
-20. Use your administrator account to access the AWS CloudWatch console - <https://console.aws.amazon.com/cloudwatch/home?region=us-east-1>
-21. Click on **LOGS** from the menu on the left side.
+20. Use your administrator account to access the AWS CloudWatch console.
+Click on **Log groups** from the menu on the left side. <https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:>
-22. For filter, paste the following string.
+21. Look for the Log group with the following string. `/aws/lambda/BackupFunction`

- `/aws/lambda/RestoreTestFunction`

 23. Click on the **LOG STREAM** and view the output of the Lambda function's execution.